wujiaqi06/SGV-caller/README.md

 MT810919.1	nsp12#P323L|S#D614G|S#T678I
 MT972245.1	nsp2#I120F|nsp12#P323L|S#S477N|S#D614G|ORF3c#K17R|N#RG203KR|ORF9c#GE50NE
 ```
-  Besides these four folders, SGV-caller also generates three folders, which summarise the genomic variations for each annotated gene or RNA regions, which are summarised in Output_file_name_aa, Output_file_name_codon and Output_file_name_rna folder.
+  In addition to these four folders, SGV-caller also generates three folders summarising the genomic variations for each annotated gene or RNA region, which are summarised in the Output_file_name_aa, Output_file_name_codon and Output_file_name_rna folders.

 ## Examples
-Example data for each pipeline are prepared in "examples" folder.
-A example "sgv-caller.conf" is prepared as well, which the input data are already set for each pipelines.
+Example data for each pipeline is prepared in the "examples" folder.
+An example "sgv-caller.conf" is also prepared with the input data already set for each pipeline.
-If you hope to try pipeline1, please copy "sgv-caller.conf" into "pipeline1" folder, then change:
+If you want to try pipeline1, please copy "sgv-caller.conf" into the "pipeline1" folder and modify it:
 ```
 output_file_name = your_output_run_name
 calculation = 1
 ```
-Then you can run pipeline1 by the method described above.
+You can then run pipeline 1 using the method described above.

-If you hope to run pipeline2, please firstly run example in pipeline1.
-Then modify
+If you want to run pipeline 2, first run the example in pipeline 1.
+Then change
 ```
 directory_of_previous_database = ../pipeline1
 output_file_name_of_previous_database =	your_output_run_name_for_pipeline1
 ```
-Then you can run pipeline2 by the method described above.
+You can then run pipeline2 using the method described above.

-For other pipelies, only changing
+For other pipelies, just change
 ```
 output_file_name = your_output_run_name
 calculation = number_1_to_8
 ```
 You can run it normally.

-Any lines in "sgv-caller.conf" start with "#" will be regarded as annotation lines, and will be ignored by software.
+Any lines in "sgv-caller.conf" that start with "#" are considered annotation lines and will be ignored by the software.